 Peanuts symbolize longevity in Chinese culture.
 In this easy five-spice peanuts recipe, the peanuts are coated in a syrupy mixture with brown sugar, corn syrup, and five-spice powder creating a sweet and savory dessert treat.Continue to 5 of 8 below.

 05 of 08

-At any Chinese New Year celebration, you'll see red everywhere, as the color red is a powerful symbol of happiness and joy in Chinese culture.
-Made with red adzuki (azuki) beans, this popular sweet dessert soup is perfect for Chinese New Year.
+At any Lunar New Year celebration, you'll see red everywhere, as the color red is a powerful symbol of happiness and joy in Chinese culture.
+Made with red adzuki (azuki) beans, this popular sweet red bean soup is perfect for Lunar New Year.
 Lotus seeds and dried tangerine peel give the soup an interesting variety of textures and flavor.

 06 of 08